evyatar-yosef/Robots_1/README.md

     - `drone.jpeg`: The image file for the drone.
     - `Simulation.py`: The main simulation script.
     - `Drone.py`: Contains the `Drone` and `Painter` classes.
-    - change fly time- if you want change fly time change in this line the time : MAX_FLY_TIME = 5 * 60
-      for example: use of 8 * 60 will lead to 4 min before the drone reach 50% and return home.

 2. **Run the simulation**:
     ```bash